Florida bill would force bloggers to register with state

 "The only thing that I can see is that it's an attempt to limit and control free speech," said Bobby Block, executive director of the First Amendment Foundation.
 “It's an attempt to bring critics to heel and it's an attempt to make sure that people who want to talk about you think real hard before they do so.”

 It is unclear how far the proposal will go in the GOP-controlled statehouse during the upcoming legislative session, which begins Tuesday.
-The Associated Press reached out to Brodeur as well as Republican leaders of the House and Senate for comment.
+The Associated Press reached out to Brodeur as well as Republican leaders of the House and Senate and a spokesman for Gov. Ron DeSantis for comment.

 In a Twitter post, Brodeur said the bill is aimed at bringing transparency to blogs that advocate or lobby for specific causes.
 The text of his bill states that it would apply to any blogger who is paid to write about elected officials in Florida.